GruppeMergeWorksC/SI-mandatory1/REST-API/README.md

-## Database:
+## How to Run The Application:

-The library database can be either run locally or as a Docker container.
+The library app can be either run locally or as a Docker container.
+Docker compose spins up the Library App, MySQL and PhpMyAdmin (MySQL web interface).
-### Docker:
+### Docker Setup:

 1) Set environment variables noted in dotenv-template.